BC Neptūnas: 2024–25 season

-Due to the good finish to the previous year, Neptūnas had high expecations for the 2024-2025 season.
+Due to the good finish to the previous year, Neptūnas had high expecations for the 2024–2025 season.
 Vovaros was re-signed at the end of the previous season.
 Neptūnas changed up much of the roster, with Tubelis and Sargiūnas leaving for BC Rytas being the biggest departures.
 Neptūnas signed guards Nate Johnson and Desure Buie, who quickly emerged as the new team leaders, forward Arnas Beručka from the Wolves, Zane Waterman, leader of BC Nevėžis and Tomáš Pavelka from BC Šiauliai to form the front court with Martynas Pacevičius, who remained with Neptūnas during the summer.
 Neptūnas also resigned Gailius, Girdžiūnas and Janavičius to new contracts.
 During the year, Dimitrios Agravanis had a short stint with Neptūnas while replacing the injured Pacevičius, and Neptūnas also signed Myles Hesson to strengthen the front-court.
 Neptūnas also returned to the European competitions, playing in the 2024–25 FIBA Europe Cup qualifiers - while Neptūnas lost to Surne Bilbao Basket, 66-74 and 59-95, it can be considered just bad luck as Bilbao went on to win the whole competition.

 In the LKL, Neptūnas started the season with a big away win over defending champions Rytas in Vilnius, 90-84.
-Neptūnas started the LKL with a 4-0 start, including wins over the Wolves-Twinsbet and 7-Bet Lietkabelis.
-Neptūnas had a 6-3 record after the first round of the LKL.
+Neptūnas started the LKL with a 4–0 start, including wins over the Wolves-Twinsbet and 7-Bet Lietkabelis.
+Neptūnas had a 6–3 record after the first round of the LKL.
 In the King Mindaugas Cup, Neptūnas barely qualified for the playoffs, before going on an amazing run - in the playoffs, Neptūnas faced off Rytas - with Rytas winning the first game in Klaipėda, 78-67.
 The second game in Vilnius was largely considered a formality.
 By the second half, Neptūnas had taken the lead from Rytas, and in the fourth quarter, lead by Buie, proceeded to give one of the biggest upsets in the competition's history by beating Rytas 92-77 and winning on aggregate, thus eliminating Rytas from the competition - with Neptūnas fans managing to quiet down the Rytas fans in Vilnius - Neptūnas returned to the Final Four, held in Vilnius, for the first time since 2021.
-In the semifinals, Neptūnas, again huge underdogs, faced the Wolves, hosts of the competition - supported by their own fans, and even Rytas fans, Neptūnas defeated the Wolves 87-83 to reach the finals for the first time in club history.
+In the semifinals, Neptūnas, again huge underdogs, faced the Wolves, hosts of the competition - supported by their own fans Neptūnas defeated the Wolves 87–83 to reach the finals for the first time in club history.
 In the finals, again massive underdogs, Neptūnas faced BC Žalgiris - the absolute competition favorite.
 Supported by now thousands of Neptūnas fans in the Vilnius, Neptūnas took fight to the defending champions, including a double-digit lead, before Žalgiris came back and even took a double-digit lead of their own in the final quarter.
-This time, Neptūnas fought back - in the closing seconds, after a three-pointer by Gailius, Neptūnas took a slim lead, before Žalgiris regained the lead - Gailius missed the deciding three-pointer and Žalgiris defeated Neptūnas 91-89 to win the finals.
+This time, Neptūnas fought back - in the closing seconds, after a three-pointer by Gailius, Neptūnas took a slim lead, before Žalgiris regained the lead - Gailius missed the deciding three-pointer and Žalgiris defeated Neptūnas 91–89 to win the finals.
 The silver-medal finish became the best finish ever by Neptūnas in the competition.
-Buie lead Neptūnas throught the competition.
+Buie lead Neptūnas throughout the competition.

 For the rest of the season, however, Neptūnas fell apart - winning the next 3 out of 14 games, Neptūnas plummeted in the standings in the LKL, going from leading the league to barely fighting for a spot in the playoffs.
-In April, Neptūnas made a very unpopular decision to replace Vovaros, the architect of the King Mindaugas Cup silver medal, with his assistant Vidas Ginevičius - the results under Ginevičius were mixed, while Neptūnas qualified for the LKL playoffs, a 14-22 record and an 8th place in the standings meant Neptūnas was forced to face Žalgiris in the LKL playoffs.
-Facing a Žalgiris team that was on a 30 game win streak, few thought Neptūnas would be a suitable match - while Žalgiris did face a fight from Neptūnas in Kaunas, winning 88-75, in Klaipėda, the match was a pale imitation the battle in the King Mindaugas Cup finals - Žalgiris won 98-70 and ended a very disappointing year for Neptūnas with a 2-0 series win.
+In April, Neptūnas made a very unpopular decision to replace Vovaros, the architect of the King Mindaugas Cup silver medal, with his assistant Vidas Ginevičius - the results under Ginevičius were mixed, while Neptūnas qualified for the LKL playoffs, a 14–22 record and an 8th place in the standings meant Neptūnas was forced to face Žalgiris in the LKL playoffs.
+Facing a Žalgiris team that was on a 30-game win streak, few thought Neptūnas would be a suitable match - while Žalgiris did face a fight from Neptūnas in Kaunas, winning 88-75, in Klaipėda, the match was a pale imitation the battle in the King Mindaugas Cup finals - Žalgiris won 98-70 and ended a very disappointing year for Neptūnas with a 2–0 series win.